Moroccan Eggplant Salad with Preserved Lemons and Olives Recipe

 Posted on 24th of February, 2012 by Lévana

 Eggplant is a huge favorite in our Sephardi Cooking.
 This dish is all roasted, so it is pretty streamlined, and pretty lean.
 Anything not to have to fry eggplant, which gobbles up oil like crazy!
-The preserved lemons do make a big difference, so please don’t skip them.
+The preserved lemons do make a big difference, so please don’t skip them unless it is Passover and you couldn’t make them in advance.
 I have provided a super simple recipe, just make it ahead of time so you are sure to always have it on hand.

 3 medium eggplant, peeled lengthwise (1 strip peeled, 1 strip not peeled: you will get a black and white stripe pattern), cut into 1/2 inch dice